AdobeDocs/experience-manager-release-information.en/help/update-release-vehicle-definitions.md

 # AEM update release vehicle definitions {#update-release-vehicle-definitions}

-This document includes details about the various types of Adobe Experience Manager (AEM) releases, including full releases, feature packs, and services packs that Adobe delivers to its customers.
+This document includes details about the various types of [!DNL Adobe Experience Manager] (AEM) releases, including full releases, feature packs, and services packs that [!DNL Adobe] delivers to its customers.

 >[!NOTE]
 >